WWakker/mtalg/README.md

 Similarly can be said for the generation of random variates.

-***mtalg*** is the fastest library known to us for large scale element-wise algebraic operations and random number generation.
+***mtalg*** is the fastest library known to us for large scale element-wise algebraic operations and non-GPU-based random number generation.
 For more info on benchmarks you can see the dedicated section below.

 Major benefits become apparent past `10^7` operations for both the element-wise algebra and the random number generator modules.